kwilkos/cxf/distribution/src/main/release/samples/handlers/README.txt

-If your environment already includes cxf-incubator.jar on the CLASSPATH, and the JDK and ant bin directories on the PATH, it is not necessary to run the environment script described in the samples directory README.
+If your environment already includes cxf-incubator.jar on the CLASSPATH, and the JDK and ant bin directories on the PATH, it is not necessary to set the environment as described in the samples directory's README.
-If your environment is not properly configured, or if you are planning on using wsdl2java, javac, and java to build and run the demos, you must set the environment by running the script.
+If your environment is not properly configured, or if you are planning on using wsdl2java, javac, and java to build and run the demos, you must set the environment.

 Building and running the demo using ant
 ---------------------------------------

 From the samples/handlers directory, the ant build script can be used to build and run the demo.
 The server and client targets automatically build the demo.

 Using either UNIX or Windows: